robworth/patientview/patientview-parent/patientview/README.md

 Running Tests In Memory
 =======================

-Tests run against a separate db and rebuild the schema and data from scratch for each test run.
+Tests run against a H2 in memory db and rebuild the schema using the JPA definitions from scratch for each test run.

 - Setup your properties file.
 It should be located at /src/main/filters/localhost-test-filters.properties.
   Copy this manually and complete for your local environment.